IgorH-GIS/grodkow-water-tower-photogrammetry/README.md

 ```

 This made it possible to preserve the reason why an image was flagged while keeping the final inclusion decision under manual control.

-The repository documents the QA approach and its results, but does not publish the private implementation used for selected processing and QA utilities.

 ### Example QA evidence